 Another guillotine nail clipper is Resco Deluxe Dog Nail Clipper, which is generally very popular with experienced users.
 It allows among other things to cut the nails of the dog using less pressure and with more precision.
 The rubber handle allows a firm and solid grip, even when the tool is wet.
 In addition, the blade is made of durable and sharp stainless steel.
 As an added bonus, you can replace the blade if it becomes dull, making it a durable product over the long haul.
 However, while this option is great for medium to large dogs, it is not appropriate for smaller dogs.

-Buyer’s Guide: What to Know About Buying Dog Nail Clippers
+Buyer’s Guide: Picking the Best Dog Nail Clippers

 Types of Dog Nail Clippers